 There are states, however, that have more unique overtime calculations.
 Make sure to understand how all the states where your hourly workers are employed calculate overtime.

 Calculating the gross wage for salaried workers is a little different because you start with their annual salary.
-If you wanted to determine the gross wages per month, you would simply divide the employee’s annual salary by 12.
+If you want to determine the gross wages per month, you will simply divide the employee’s annual salary by 12.
 For example, if the employee makes $55,000 per year and you want to calculate a monthly gross wage, you would divide the total salary by 12.
-This would equal out to a monthly gross wage of approximately $4,583.
+This equals out to a monthly gross wage of approximately $4,583.

 Gross Wages Examples

 Let’s take a practical look at a gross wages example:

 Here’s another gross wages example that includes salary, a bonus, and advertising sales:

 Anya works for a marketing firm as an influencer.
 She gets paid an annual salary of $25,000 on a bi-weekly pay structure.
 During the last pay period, she earned a $500 bonus and $1,000 in advertising sales.
 Anya’s gross wages are $2,452 on her paycheck, because ($25,000 / 24 pay periods) + ($500 + $1000) = $2,542.

 How To Calculate Gross Wages for Unemployment